AudiusProject/audius-protocol/docs/docs/developers/advancedOptions.md

 ---
-title: "Interface: WriteOptions"
+title: "AdvancedOptions"
 ---

-# **`interface`** WriteOptions
+# AdvancedOptions

-You can pass a `WriteOptions` object to any SDK write method for further control of its behavior.
+You can pass a `AdvancedOptions` object to any SDK write method for further control of its behavior.

 ## Examples